Choosing a travel insurance plan before your trip is confusing – admit it. I mean, look at all the different options out there.

 For Patriot America Plus, the same plan would cost $487.
 For $25, there’s a huge loss of value and compromise!

 Folks who have bought or considered buying this plan have raised concerns about it.
-There is also misinformation about it on the website (wrong underwriter company name, features being changed under the hood etc)
+(See screenshots above)

 Those considering buying CoverAmerica Gold might want to consider the risks involved in buying such a plan.
-As a safer bet, opt to buy it from top-rated, market-leading companies like IMG global directly.
+But then, whichever plan you buy, please read the fine print, like ten times.
+That’s where the details are.

 Here are some of the best alternatives to CoverAmerica Gold.